nlinc1905/basic-django-project/README.md

 Go to [http://127.0.0.1:8000/]

-This repository has a Django framework for a basic website with a home page, an about page, an admin console, a blog that only admins can post to, and user logins.
+This repository has a Django framework for a basic website with a home page, an about page, an admin console, a blog that only admins can post to, user logins, and Dash apps that can only be accessed by logged in users.

 ----